david-zaletanski/fetchunsplash/README.md

 ### Dynamic Desktop Wallpaper

-Personally, I just began using the [Random Walls](https://github.com/rodakorn/randwall) Gnome shell extension, which every X minutes will change your wallpaper and/or lockscreen to a random image.
-Random Walls... well, randomly... picks your next wallpaper from a number of potential images in a configurable directory.
-In my case, `~/Pictures/wallpapers/`
+**NOTE: I am still working on everything below.
+Please give me a few days!
+Thanks.**

-I wanted to keep it interesting without constantly having to find pictures myself.
+Personally, I just began using the [Random Walls](https://github.com/rodakorn/randwall) Gnome shell extension, which every X minutes will change your wallpaper and/or lockscreen to a random image picked from any number of directories.
+I wanted to keep it dynamic and interesting without constantly having to find pictures myself.
 So I set up *Random Walls* to switch wallpapers every 60 minutes.
 I then added a simple bash script to `/cron.daily/` called *fetchunsplash.sh* which executed `node ~/dev/fetchunsplash.js -d ~/Pictures/wallpapers/ -c 24 -s popular`.
 The final step was to use `crontab -u USER -e` to schedule the *cron* job to execute it every day at midnight by appending a new line with `0 0 * * * /etc/cron.daily/fetchunsplash.sh`, providing an endles supply of interesting desktop art!